 - The student must submit the following to the Office of Student Accounts prior to the start of the fall and/or spring semester.

-- $75 charge for the semester that is being deferred.
+- $75 fee for the semester that is being deferred.

 - A current statement of eligibility from the employee’s Human Resource Department explaining the benefit and amount that would be covered.

-- A signed promissory note which is available in the Office of Student Accounts.
+- The signed Becker College Tuition Deferment promissory note which is also available from the Office of Student Accounts.

 - The Free Application for Federal Student Aid (FAFSA) must be completed annually and is available online at www.fafsa.ed.gov.
 Becker College’s school code is 002123.